MaartenSG/gettingandcleaningdata/CodeBook.md

-**CodeBook for the Getting and Cleaning Data course Project**
+# CodeBook for the Getting and Cleaning Data course Project

-*The course project is to tidy and process a messy dataset.*
+The course project goal is to tidy and process a messy dataset.
 Tidy data principles as used in this project,
 - One observation per row
 - Each column represents a variable or measure or characteristic